What lies ahead: The promise of technology

 To make a real difference, AI will need to be deployed in a way that makes efficient use of the whole eye healthcare workforce.
 Putting new AI tools in the hands of overstretched hospital consultants will bring some benefits – but there is a much bigger prize to be had.

 We have already argued that primary eye healthcare providers in the UK – the optical practices familiar on every High Street which offer NHS and private sight tests – can play a major role in taking pressure off secondary eye care.
 Optometrists working in community practice are a skilled workforce, trained to detect eye diseases, and increasingly treating those diseases under NHS extended services contracts.
 And there are around ten registered optometrists for every ophthalmologist in the UK: they are a much more available workforce.
 But we recognise a limitation because most patients seen in High Street optical practices have healthy eyes.
 Primary care optometrists will, by definition, see rare conditions only rarely.

-We have already seen a shift in the optometrists’ role: away from being refractionists who prescribe optical appliances to fully-fledged clinicians who interpret the findings of increasingly complex equipment.
+We have already seen a shift in the optometrists’ role: away from being refractionists who prescribe optical appliances to fully-fledged clinicians who interpret the findings of increasingly complex equipment, allowing them fully to utilise the clinical skills they gain in their education.
 This requires the ability to explain technical information in lay terms, including sometimes the need to convey disappointing news to patients.

 The large, widely distributed optometric workforce will then be able to play a much greater role in delivering eye care, reducing pressure on hospital eye services.
 To achieve that goal, policymakers will need to lay the foundations by:

 - Building the use of AI into optometrists’ training and professional development

 - Enhancing the role of the optometrist as “expert explainer”: interpreting and conveying the results of tests to patients, including imparting worrying news